 How to Improve Memory and Thinking with Cognitive Exercises

-Cognitive exercise can help sharpen your memory and thinking, but only when they are practiced consistently.
+Cognitive exercise can help sharpen your memory and thinking, but need to be practiced consistently.
 Consistency is key for neuroplasticity, which is how the brain heals after stroke.

 Although memory may be impaired due to the damage from stroke, neuroplasticity allows the brain to heal and recuperate.
-Specifically, it allows the brain to form new neural networks and rewire itself to bounce back from the damage.
+Specifically, it allows the brain to form new neural networks and rewire itself to heal from the damage.

 The brain develops and strengthens neural pathways based on the patterns that you repeatedly practice.
-That’s why therapists ask you to do specific exercises over and over.
+That’s why therapists recommend you to do specific exercises repeatedly.
 The repetitive stimulation helps rewire the brain and improve those skills.

-The more you practice cognitive exercises, the more your memory and thinking will improve.
+The more you practice cognitive exercises, the more your memory and thinking may improve.

-It often works best to train alongside a therapist at least once a week and then practice cognitive training exercises on your own between sessions.
+Recovery is more successful working with a therapist at least once a week, then practicing cognitive training exercises on your own between sessions.